-In response to this changing consumer retail landscape, the Standing Committee of the National People's Congress recently promulgated a Revision to the Consumer Rights Protection Law of the People's Republic of China3 (the Revision), where the Revision is to become effective on March 15, 2014.
+In response to this changing consumer retail landscape, the Standing Committee of the National People's Congress recently promulgated a Revision to the Consumer Rights Protection Law of the People's Republic of China3 (hereinafter referred to as the "Revision"), where the Revision is to become effective on March 15, 2014.
 While the Revision affords additional protections to Chinese consumers, the focus of this analysis is upon how the Revision, in effect, "raises the bar" on retailers in China, in terms of their new or revised statutory obligations under the Revision, as well as potential increased liabilities should they be found to be offering products or services of inferior quality.
 Specific provisions of interest shall be examined, as follows.

 This raises the question of what is "good" condition upon return where, for instance, an article of clothing was worn a single time, then returned within seven days.
-What about a pair of shoes which were worn a single time, but exhibited normal wear?
-Article 25 notes, however, that the non-return of certain goods may be recognized if the consumer, based on the "nature of the goods", confirms at the time of purchase that such non-return is applicable.
-7 Administrative and judicial authorities will have to further define such conditions.
+What about a pair of shoes won a single time, but exhibiting normal wear?
+Article 25 notes, however, that the non-return of certain goods may be recognized if the consumer, based on the "nature of the goods", confirms at the time of purchase that such non-return is applicable.7 Administrative and judicial authorities will have to further define such conditions.
 Online retailers can, of course, provide more liberal return policies at their discretion, such as longer return timeframes and/or free/supplemented return shipping.
-However, as Article 26 notes that retailers cannot through sales contracts use "standard clauses" to "restrict consumers' rights" 8 , online retailers would not be able to, for instance, contractually restrict the return period below seven days where the goods do not fall into one of the "exception" categories or by the specifi c "nature of the goods".
-9
+However, as Article 26 notes that retailers cannot thorough sales contracts use "standard clauses" to "restrict consumers rights"8, online retailers would not be able to, for instance, contractually restrict the return period below seven days where the goods do not fall into one of the "exception" categories or by the specific "nature of the goods".9